SeanMcP/seanmcp.com/src/articles/handy-git-commands.md

 git checkout dev && git pull && git checkout - && git merge dev
 ```

+### `git checkout -- .`

+Quick: Delete all changes in the current branch

+When you just want to start from scratch on the current branch, this command is a huge timesaver.
+The `--` refers to the current branch, while the `.` refers to all files.
+If you want to reset a particular file, you could swap the name with the `.`.

 ### `git commit -m "init" --allow-empty`

 Quick: Create a commit with no changes